stiles/FlightTracer/README.md

 # Tracking ADS-B Exchange flights

 FlightTracer is a Python package to fetch and process aircraft trace data from ADS-B Exchange.
-It supports fetching data for a single ICAO code or a list of codes and offers an option to upload processed data as CSV and GeoJSON to Amazon S3.
+It supports a single ICAO code or a list of codes — and it has an option to upload processed data as CSV and GeoJSON to Amazon S3.
 FlightTracer also detects separate flight legs based on significant time gaps and creates a combined flight leg identifier (call_sign, date, leg) for easier differentiation in GIS tools.
 In addition, the package also provides plotting capabilities with a basemap and an option to save the plot as a PNG.

-This project is in the very early stages of development.
+This project is in the early stages of development.
+Contributions and feedback welcome.

 ## Installation